Roshanshafiha/code_assessment/question_1/README.md

 Q1.1.ipynb jupyter notebook contains the answer for question 1.1

 q1.2_slurm folder has bash scripts for the question 1.2.
 The submit_job.sh is the main script that runs tash_a.sh and task_b.sh.
-This script has
+This script has a for loop that monitors the script until its done.

 Question 1.3 answer :